brucedkyle/ibmcloud_for_partners/docs/mainframe/modernization.md

 !!!
 Key

+    The need for transformation places significant demands on existing applications and data, which necessitates modernization and integration.
+No wonder CEOs ranked **Tech Modernization** as a top priority for their organizations in 2023. &dash; _[IBM IBV 2023 CEO study](https://www.ibm.com/thought-leadership/institute-business-value/c-suite-study/ceo)_

+    67% of executives say the mainframe-based applications in their organizations need to be modernized. &dash; _IBM IBV 2023 Mainframe executive pulse survey_

     Modernize applications faster with less cost and risk by using hybrid cloud.

     A hybrid cloud transformation that integrates IBM Z can extend beyond two and a half times the value of a public cloud alone.